bitrix24/b24restdocs/api-reference/lists/elements/lists-element-update.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
 - parameter types are not specified
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing
-- links to pages that are not yet created are not specified
+- links to pages that have not yet been created are not specified

 {% endnote %}